The Lady in White (film)

 The Lady in White (Swedish: Vita frun) is a 1962 Swedish mystery thriller film directed by Arne Mattsson and starring Nils Asther, Anita Björk and Karl-Arne Holmsten.
 It was shot at the Råsunda Studios in Stockholm.
 The film's sets were designed by the art director Jan Boleslaw.
+It was the fourth in a series of five films featuring the husband and wife detective duo John and Kajsa Hillman.
+It was preceded in 1959 by Rider in Blue, the third film in the series.